 How long can you keep Teabags in your pantry?

-The shelf life of tea bags depends on…
+Here’s are the main tips on the shelf life of tea bags.
+It depends on…

 - How long has the product has been opened?

 - How long has it been since the tea leaves were cut or broken down into smaller pieces?

 - Where was the product stored before opening and how soon did you open the packaging after purchase.

 - Where you have the tea stored after opening it also affects the shelf life.
 If you store your bags in an airtight container in a cool dry place they can last up to two years or longer.

 If the teabag unwrapped and left unsealed for several hours, chances are the teabag will have lost freshness and flavor.

 If you have been holding on to old tea bags, you might want to check the date on the packaging and consider composting or somehow disposing of them if that date has expired.
 At least before you boil that kettle.

 What to do with old teabags?
 You could always turn them into works of art...

 Can teabags be stored in the fridge or freezer?